kenneth-fossen/kefo-aspnet-security/part-II/README.md

 ### WebClient

-Your task is to fetch the Flag/Secret value, and get it to show in the WebClient.
+Your task is to fetch the Flag/Secret value and get it to show in the WebClient.
 The secret flag is only on `https://kefo-securedapi.azurewebsites.net`, but it is a good idea to test and work with the solution to make it work locally.